MicrosoftDocs/power-platform/power-platform/admin/capacity-storage.md

 |(2)    |**Storage capacity, by source** <ul><li>**Org (tenant) default**: The default capacity given at the time of sign-up </li><li>**User licenses**: Additional capacity added for every user license purchased</li><li>**Additional storage**: Any additional storage you bought </li><li>**Total**: Total storage available </li><li>**View self-service sources**: See [View self-service license amounts and storage capacity](view-self-service-capacity.md)</li></ul>      |
 |(3)     |**Top storage usage, by environment**: The environments that consume the most capacity        |

 The actual files such as .pdf (or any other file attachment type) are stored in file storage.
-However certain attributes needed to access the files are stored in the database as well.
+However, certain attributes needed to access the files are stored in the database as well.

 ### Storage capacity tab